Democracy Assistance in the Kyrgyz Republic

-The Oslo Center, together with the Norwegian Helsinki Committee, is cooperating with Kyrgyzstani political parties on strengthening democratic institutions and practices in the Kyrgyz Republic.
-As part of our effort to this end we have held workshops on good governance for members of the Kyrgyzstani parliament, Jogurku Kenesh.
+The Oslo Center, together with the Norwegian Helsinki Committee, cooperated with Kyrgyzstani political parties on strengthening democratic institutions and practices in the Kyrgyz Republic.
+As part of our effort to this end we held workshops on good governance for members of the Kyrgyzstani parliament, Jogurku Kenesh.

-The long term goal for this work is to achieve a responsible parliament that are passing laws in compliance with international conventions and agreements.
-Since 2014 three workshops have been held on topics related to good governance, human rights, how to draft legislation in line with international conventions, develop strong and independent institutions, functional coalition governments and opposition etc.
+The long term goal for this work was to achieve a responsible parliament that are passing laws in compliance with international conventions and agreements.
+Since 2014 three workshops were held on topics related to good governance, human rights, how to draft legislation in line with international conventions, develop strong and independent institutions, functional coalition governments and opposition etc.

 The Kyrgyz Republic held parliamentarian elections in 2015, where 120 MPs were elected to the parliament for a five-year term.
 Six parties passed the threshold of 7 % and got seats in the parliament: SDPK (38 seats), Respublika Ata-Jurt (28 seats), Kyrgyzstan Party (18 seats), Onuguu-Progress (13 seats), Bir Bol (12 seats), and Ata Meken (11 seats).
 Since November 2016, the ruling coalition consists of SDPK, Bir Bol and Kyrgyzstan party.

 Many MPs in the current parliament realize that their skills and competence in legislative work should be enhanced.
 There is a need to develop the work of the parliament in a more constructive direction, in order to have laws passed that will benefit the country long-term and as a whole.